lunarsceals/UGAHacksX/README.md

 ## Purpose of the Project
 This project aims to develop a user-friendly web application that allows users to calculate earnings from a mutual fund.
 Our goal is to provide a fun interactive way to visualize the growth of funds, and also to educate users on the importance of investing early.

+## Usage
+Users will enter the principal, appreciation, monthly contribution, and years invested.
+Additionally, users may enter a percent of depreciation if they want to account for factors like inflation.
+The website will then generate a graph showing the growth of their imaginary funds over the given period of time.

 ## Tools Utilized
 - **Programming Languages:** Java, HTML, CSS, JavaScript
 - **Frameworks:** React, Spring Boot